-- Online safety topic taught within the curriculum - Online safety information for parents and all staff - Online safety policy updated annually within the Behaviour policy. - Online safety incidents logged within our Safeguarding systems. - Staff only use appropriate websites, LGfL filtering blocks inappropriate sites.
-Pupil information can only be accessed by those in the school. - SMART rules and Cyberbullying - Help posters are displayed in classrooms.
+- Online safety topic taught within the curriculum - Online safety information for parents and all staff - Online safety policy - Online safety incidents logged within our Safeguarding systems. - Staff only use appropriate websites, LGfL filtering blocks inappropriate sites.
+Pupil information can only be accessed by those in the school. - SMART rules and Cyberbullying - Help posters are displayed in classrooms